cchitsiang/awesome-stars/README.md

 ## Go

+- [eleven-sh/cli](https://github.com/eleven-sh/cli) - A CLI to create code sandboxes with automatic HTTPS and long running processes in your cloud provider account
 - [terrastruct/d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a framework for cloud-native apps and infrastructure from code.
 It takes care of infrastructure and config without limiting your language or cloud, so you can spend your time writing applica
 - [linkall-labs/vanus](https://github.com/linkall-labs/vanus) - Vanus is an open-source, cloud-native, Serverless message queue for building EDA applications with Ease.